Reahbar/Project-Degen-Token-ERC-20-Unlocking-the-Future-of-Gaming/README.md

 # Project: Create and Mint Token

-"In this project, we will create an ERC20 smart contract using the "Solidity" programming language.
-The purpose of this project is to serve as a starting point for beginners who want to learn about creating ERC20 smart contracts, minting tokens, and understanding how to access other functions within a smart contract
+In this project, we will create an ERC20 smart contract using the "Solidity" programming language.
+The purpose of this project is to serve as a starting point for beginners who want to learn about creating ERC20 smart contracts, minting tokens, and understanding how to access other functions within a smart contract.

 ## Getting Started